-If a DART member can respond to a call they return the page or text and then go to our dock facility to get a ride in our response rig or they can drive thier own vehicle directly to the accident site.

-What if a member can’t respond?

-A later crawl shows:

 If a DART member can respond to a call they select a response option and then go to our dock facility to get a ride in our response rig or they can drive thier own vehicle directly to the accident site.

 What if a member can’t respond?